cog1to/libpngif/README.md

 - FILE pointer
 - file path

+The first one allows you to insert your logic into the decoding process.
+If you are interested in some PNG chunk that is ignored at the decoding stage, you can get it's raw data at parsing or a lower level.

-So you can produce each level's output without manually going through all previous levels.
+The latter ones allow you to conveniently get each level's output without manually going through all of the previous levels.

-## Example
+## Examples

 You can look at `test/*.c` files for basic usage.
 Quick example going through all abstraction levels: